lclarkmichalek/allegro/README.md

 Allegro requires everything to be called from one hardware thread; to run a function in that thread, use `RunInThread`.

+One problem with the way that iteration is done in this package is that it has the potential to leave a lot of goroutines lying around.
+For example, if you iterate through the sections of a config, and then break instead of letting the iteration finish naturally, the go routine will never be collected.
+To avoid this in handling events, you can clean up any calls to GetEvents by calling EventSource.Stop on any of the sources that were passed to GetEvents.

 Things which aren't supported and should be:

  - `allegro_primitives`